 The Spirit of Christ is an humble Spirit.
 In Matt.
 11:29, Jesus says: "For I am meek and lowly in heart."
-Wherever pride and anger dwell, there is nothing but humility of Christ dwell, all is smooth, even, peaceable warning the women if they cut their hair, they might and quiet; for the work of righteousness is peace, and as well go all the way and be in the shameful class. the effect of righteousness-quietness and assurance Paul speaking, "For if the woman be not covered, let forever.
-If we have the Spirit of Christ, we will follow ther also be shorn: but if it be a shame for a woman to His example of humility.
+Wherever pride and anger dwell, there is nothing but mental labor and agony; but, where the meekness and humility of Christ dwell, all is smooth, even, peaceable and quiet; for the work of righteousness is peace, and the effect of righteousness-quietness and assurance forever.
+If we have the Spirit of Christ, we will follow His example of humility.

-(Luke 3:21).
-The night before He selected the twelve He continued the whole night in prayer on a mountain (Luke 6:12).
+The Spirit of Christ is a prayerful spirit.
+In Mark 1:35, Jesus went to a solitary place, and prayed.
+One of the notable things in the life of Jesus is the record of his habits of prayer.
+Divine as He was, there was a constant appeal to and communion with His Father.
+The vision at His baptism was given while He prayed (Luke 3:21).
+The night before He selected the twelve, He continued the whole night in prayer on a mountain (Luke 6:12).
 The conversation about His Messiahship in Cesarea was preceded by prayer.
 It was during prayer in a mountain that the transfiguration took place (Luke 9:28-29).
-It was at the close of a season of prayer that He taught His disciples to pray (Luke 11:1) Also, we may recall the prayer of John 17, and the agonizing prayer of Gethsemane.
+It was at the close of a season of prayer that He taught His disciples to pray (Luke 11:1).
+Also, we may recall the prayer of John 17, and the agonizing prayer of Gethsemane.

-We might summarize by saving that to have the Spirit of Christ is to be Christ-like and willing to carry out his commands.
+We might summarize by saying that to have the Spirit of Christ is to be Christ-like and willing to carry out his commands.
 We will be obedient, humble, prayerful as well as diligent, righteous, always be found serving Him.